gpremer/mvpeventbus/README.markdown

       getEventBus(ApplicationBus.class).showMessage("Saved category");
     }

 This example also demostrates a suggested way of documenting event methods.
-The `@link` Javadoc tag, and the `@Event` annotation allow navigating both ways between event definition and handler.
+The `@link` Javadoc tag in the event handler, and the `@Event` annotation in the event dispatcher allow navigating between event definition and implementation despite the absence of a compiler-enforced link.

 ### Guice integration